ignacio/LuaNode/deps/stacktraceplus/README.md

 ## Usage #

 StackTracePlus can be used as a replacement for `debug.traceback`, as an `xpcall` error handler or even from C code.
 Note that only the Lua 5.1 interpreter allows the traceback function to be replaced "on the fly".
-Lua 5.2 always calls luaL_traceback.
+LuaJIT and Lua 5.2 always calls luaL_traceback internally so there is no easy way to override that.

 ```lua
 local STP = require "StackTracePlus"